mspnp/aks-baseline/README.md

 ![Network diagram depicting a hub-spoke network with two peered VNets and main Azure resources used in the architecture.](https://learn.microsoft.com/azure/architecture/reference-architectures/containers/aks/images/secure-baseline-architecture.svg)

+Also do not forget to view the [detailed architecture diagram](/networking/aks-baseline_details.drawio.svg) to understand how the deployed resources work together in this reference architecture.

 ## Deploy the reference implementation